jolie/docs/architectural-composition/aggregation.md

 # Aggregation

-## Aggregation

-Aggregation is a generalisation of network proxies that allow a service to expose operations without implementing them in its behaviour, but delegating them to other services.
+The _Aggregation_ is an architectural operator between an inputPort and a set of outpurPorts which allows for composing services in a way that the API of the aggregated services are merged with those of the aggregator.
+It is a generalisation of network proxies that allow a service to expose operations without implementing them in its behaviour, but delegating them to other services.
 Aggregation can also be used for programming various architectural patterns, such as load balancers, reverse proxies, and adapters.

 The syntax for aggregation extends that given for input ports.